rincyac19/Florza/README.md

-# Florza
+# Florza - E-commerce Website for Indoor Plants

+## Description
+Florza is an e-commerce web application developed using ASP.NET and SQL Server.
+It allows users to buy and sell indoor plants through an interactive and user-friendly interface.

+## Features
+- User registration and login
+- Product listing and management
+- Order management system
+- Admin and User modules

+## Technologies Used
+- ASP.NET
+- C#
-E-commerce website for indoor plants using ASP.NET and SQL Server
+- SQL Server
+- HTML, CSS, JavaScript